November 1922

 Walsh (2018), pg 247

 Three anti-Treatyites Patrick Farrelly (from 67 Chancery Lane, Dublin), John Murphy (56 Bellview Buildings, Dublin) and Joseph Spooner (36-37 McCaffery’s Estate, Dublin) are executed in Beggars Bush, Dublin.
-They were captured with revolvers and bombs after an attempt was made to blow up Oriel House on the 30th October.
-When it is announced in the Dáil that these executions have taken place, they are denounced by Tom Johnson as anarchy and he demands that the military trials be made public.
-He is supported by Darrell Figgis.
+They were captured with revolvers and bombs after an attempt was made to blow up Oriel House on October 30th (see Oct-30-22/3).

 O'Farrell P (1997), pg 223 & 225; Macardle (1998), pg 816; Dorney (2017), pgs 211-214